cthackers/adm-zip/APPNOTE.md

 4.1 What is a ZIP file
 ----------------------

    4.1.1 ZIP files MAY be identified by the standard .ZIP file extension although use of a file extension is not required.
 Use of the extension .ZIPX is also recognized and MAY be used for ZIP files.
-   Other common file extensions using the ZIP format include .JAR, .WAR, .DOCX, .XLXS, .PPTX, .ODT, .ODS, .ODP and others.
+   Other common file extensions using the ZIP format include .JAR, .WAR, .DOCX, .XLSX, .PPTX, .ODT, .ODS, .ODP and others.
 Programs reading or writing ZIP files SHOULD rely on internal record signatures described in this document to identify files in this format.

    4.1.2 ZIP files SHOULD contain at least one file and MAY contain multiple files.

    4.1.3 Data compression MAY be used to reduce the size of files placed into a ZIP file, but is not required.
 This format supports the use of multiple data compression algorithms.
 When compression is used, one of the documented compression algorithms MUST be used.
 Implementors are advised to experiment with their data to determine which of the available algorithms provides the best compression for their needs.
    Compression method 8 (Deflate) is the method used by default by most ZIP compatible application programs.

    4.1.4 Data encryption MAY be used to protect files within a ZIP file.
    Keying methods supported for encryption within this format include passwords and public/private keys.
 Either MAY be used individually or in combination.
 Encryption MAY be applied to individual files.
    Additional security MAY be used through the encryption of ZIP file metadata stored within the Central Directory.
 See the section on the Strong Encryption Specification for information.
 Refer to the section in this document entitled "Incorporating PKWARE Proprietary Technology into Your Product" for more information.

    4.1.5 Data integrity MUST be provided for each file using CRC32.

    4.1.6 Additional data integrity MAY be included through the use of digital signatures.
 Individual files MAY be signed with one or more digital signatures.
 The Central Directory, if signed, MUST use a single signature.

    4.1.7 Files MAY be placed within a ZIP file uncompressed or stored.
    The term "stored" as used in the context of this document means the file is copied into the ZIP file uncompressed.

    4.1.8 Each data file placed into a ZIP file MAY be compressed, stored, encrypted or digitally signed independent of how other data files in the same ZIP file are archived.

    4.1.9 ZIP files MAY be streamed, split into segments (on fixed or on removable media) or "self-extracting".
 Self-extracting ZIP files MUST include extraction code for a target platform within the ZIP file.

    4.1.10 Extensibility is provided for platform or application specific needs through extra data fields that MAY be defined for custom purposes.
 Extra data definitions MUST NOT conflict with existing documented record definitions.

    4.1.11 Common uses for ZIP MAY also include the use of manifest files.
    Manifest files store application specific information within a file stored within the ZIP file.
 This manifest file SHOULD be the first file in the ZIP file.
 This specification does not provide any information or guidance on the use of manifest files within ZIP files.
 Refer to the application developer for information on using manifest files and for any additional profile information on using ZIP within an application.